prem-kumar-reddy/Bayes-Classifier-Project/README.md

    comprising the prior and posterior probabilities.</br>
 b) Test the classifiers using k-fold cross validation technique.
 Run with different value of k and then choose the optimum result.</br>
-c) Furnish the accuracy using an appropriate confusion matrix and report the</br>
-   performance evaluation with different matrix (e.g., Precision, Recall, F1 score, etc.).</br>
+c) Furnish the accuracy using an appropriate confusion matrix and report the performance evaluation with different matrix (e.g., Precision, Recall, F1 score, etc.).</br>